 Before beginning the Vehicle Dealer's application process, the director requires the dealer to register its business, or firm, and/or corporate name with the Corporate Registry of the Information Services Corporation (ISC).
-Visit www.isc.ca/CorporateRegistry or call 306-787-2962 for more information.
+Visit ISC - Corporate Registry or call 306-787-2962 for more information.